circuitdao/docs/docs/user-guide/price-oracle.md

 :::

 Data providers are expected to provide regular, timely and accurate updates of the XCH/USD market price, and publish it in their respective Announcer.
 In particular, Announcer prices must be updated no less often than given by the **Announcer Validity**.
-Otherwise the Anncouncer price is considered expired and can no longer be used to update the Oracle Price.
+Otherwise the Announcer price is considered expired and can no longer be used to update the Oracle Price.

 Governance should closely monitor the performance of data providers, and replace those that perform poorly or can no longer be trusted.
 The larger the number of high-quality whitelisted Announcers, the larger M-of-N can be chosen, and the lower the risk that the Oracle Price is not reflective of the market price.